-- (General Development Procedure) Order 1995 and the disposal of open space (including playing fields) by the Local Government Act 1972. - 4.15 The Town and Country Planning (General Development Procedure) Order 1995 10 currently requires planning authorities to consult the Sports Council for Wales on planning applications affecting a "playing field", and defines these as marked sports pitches, including surface run off areas, of more than 0.4 hectares in size.
-Following the consultation exercise Changes to the Development Control System (July 2006).
-11 and a subsequent consultation in March 2007.
-12, the Welsh Assembly Government intends to amend the requirement to consult the Sports Council for Wales on planning applications affecting playing fields and open space by reducing the threshold for consideration from 0.4 to 0.2 hectares and by broadening the definition of playing fields. - Local authorities are generally free to dispose of land held by them in any manner they see fit.
+- 4.14 Development affecting playing fields is currently controlled through the land use planning system and in particular the Town and Country Planning (General Development Procedure) Order 1995 and the disposal of open space (including playing fields) by the Local Government Act 1972. - 4.15 The Town and Country Planning (General Development Procedure) Order 1995 currently requires planning authorities to consult the Sports Council for Wales on planning applications affecting a "playing field", and defines these as marked sports pitches, including surface run off areas, of more than 0.4 hectares in size.
+Following the consultation exercise Changes to the Development Control System (July 2006) and a subsequent consultation in March 2007, the Welsh Assembly Government intends to amend the requirement to consult the Sports Council for Wales on planning applications affecting playing fields and open space by reducing the threshold for consideration from 0.4 to 0.2 hectares and by broadening the definition of playing fields. - 4.16 Local authorities are generally free to dispose of land held by them in any manner they see fit.
 However, under sections 123 and 127 of the Local Government Act 1972, local authorities may not dispose of open space unless they first publish a notice of their intention to do so for two successive weeks in a local newspaper and give consideration to any objections.
-Similar restrictions apply to town and community councils. - The requirements placed on local authorities and community councils by 4.17 sections 123 and 127 respectively of the Local Government Act 1972 in respect of the disposal of open space will no longer apply in respect of land to which the proposed Measure applies.
+Similar restrictions apply to town and community councils. - 4.17 The requirements placed on local authorities and community councils by sections 123 and 127 respectively of the Local Government Act 1972 in respect of the disposal of open space will no longer apply in respect of land to which the proposed Measure applies.
 However, the relevant requirements in respect of planning permission would continue to apply.